Cherryland, California: Demographics

+There were 5,125 housing units at an average density of 4,295.9 /mi2, of which 4,922 (96.0%) were occupied.
+Of these, 30.3% were owner-occupied, and 69.7% were occupied by renters.

+In 2023, the US Census Bureau estimated that 37.2% of the population were foreign-born.
+Of all people aged 5 or older, 43.0% spoke only English at home, 42.7% spoke Spanish, 3.1% spoke other Indo-European languages, 9.9% spoke Asian or Pacific Islander languages, and 1.3% spoke other languages.
+Of those aged 25 or older, 70.2% were high school graduates and 17.6% had a bachelor's degree.

-The median household income was $42,880 and the median family income was $44,319.
-Males had a median income of $34,830 versus $29,724 for females.
-The per capita income for the CDP was $16,929.
-About 9.0% of families and 12.3% of the population were below the poverty line, including 13.9% of those under age 18 and 12.1% of those age 65 or over.
+The median household income was $84,858, and the per capita income was $34,805.
+About 5.9% of families and 11.2% of the population were below the poverty line.

 Parks and recreation

 Park and recreation services are provided by Hayward Area Recreation and Park District.

 Government

 Cherryland is an unincorporated community of Alameda County, and thus is overseen by the Alameda County Board of Supervisors.
 In 2019, the Board of Supervisors created the Eden Area Municipal Advisory Council, an appointed council of seven community members, to assist the Board of Supervisors in policy decision making.

 Education

 Cherryland is served by the Hayward Unified School District to the south and the San Lorenzo Unified School District to the north.